You don’t need to fit the mold to lead powerfully.

 But the work I do now is shaped just as much by my lived experience.
 I built my career inside systems that were not designed for someone like me.

-I am a queer and neurodivergent woman who grew up in a low-income, single-parent household.
+I am a queer, neurodivergent, learning disabled woman who grew up in a low-income, single-parent household.
 I entered elite academic and professional spaces without the cultural familiarity, networks, or roadmap that I saw many of my peers had.
 So I did what many high-achieving women do in those environments.
 I adapted.
 I over-prepared.
 I learned the rules.
 I masked parts of myself.

 And I succeeded.